-Cultural diversity in GVTs has an innate lack of shared mental models which can lead to ambiguity in communication [21].
-The difficulties to choose the lingua franca and laborious maintenance of transactive memory is another factor that poses a tremendous challenge to it [23].
-The issues to address on the basis of cultural diversity in GVTs are the style of communications, level of formality, range of emotional expression, perceptions of time and preferences etc. While some cultures prefer indirect communication, some opt direct.
-These levels of formality vary from culture to culture and therefore extremely difficult to gauge.
+"Cultural diversity in GVTs has an innate lack of shared mental models which can lead to ambiguity in communication" [21, 23].
+While some cultures prefer indirect communication, some opt direct.
+These levels of formality vary from culture to culture and therefore extremely difficult to gauge [34].
 Same can be said about the range of emotional expression and perception of time.